 In c#, Keywords are the predefined set of reserved words that have special meaning for the compiler.
-So the keywords in c# cannot be used as an identifiers such as variable name, class name, etc. in our applications.
+So the keywords in c# cannot be used as identifiers such as variable name, class name, etc., in our applications.

-In case, if you want to use a Keywords as variable names (identifiers), then you need to include
+In c#, if you want to use Keywords as variable names (identifiers), you need to include

 @ as a prefix for your variable names.
-For example, @switch is a valid identifier but switch is not because it’s a keyword and having a special meaning for the compiler.
+For example, @switch is a valid identifier, but the switch is not because it’s a keyword and having a special meaning for the compiler.

-Following is the example of using the reserve keywords as a variable names by including
+Following is the example of using the reserved keywords as variable names by including

 @ as a prefix in c# programming language.